tom-seddon/ghouls-tng/README.md

 - `RETURN` adds an instance of the NEW thing to the level
 - `C` changes the level-specific colour
 - `R` redraws the level
+- `SHIFT+S` sets the player's start position
-- `S` sets the player's start position
+- `S` sets the player's test start position (shown in red)
 - `TAB` lets you test the level.
+If the test start position is set, the player starts there.
 Testing ends with `ESCAPE` or when you die or complete the level
+- `SHIFT+TAB` tests the level, always using the level start position
 - `ESCAPE` takes you back to the main menu

+(The test start position is not saved.
+It's there to make it quicker to iterate on sections of the level.)

 The creation value is a number associated with some types of object: